Disclosure under Chapter 9, Section 5 of the | ExBulletin

 Disclosure under Chapter 9, Section 5 of the Securities Market Act (BlackRock, Inc.)

-Sampo plc (company code 0142213-3) has received a disclosure under Chapter 9, section 5 of the Financial Markets Act, according to which the total number of Sampo A shares (ISIN: FI009003305) and the rights of vote attached to it held directly, indirectly or through financial instruments of BlackRock, Inc. (U.S. Tax ID 32-0174421) and its funds increased on May 24, 2021 above five (5) percent of the total shares and voting rights of Sampo plcs.
+Sampo plc (company code 0142213-3) has received a disclosure under Chapter 9, section 5 of the Financial Markets Act, according to which the number of Sampo A shares (ISIN: FI009003305) and voting rights attached thereto are held directly or indirectly by BlackRock, Inc. (U.S. tax identification number 32-0174421) and its funds declined on May 26, 2021 to below five (5) percent of the total shares and rights vote of Sampo plcs.

-In addition, the disclosure requirement arose from the fact that the number of Sampo A shares held directly or indirectly by BlackRock, Inc. and its funds increased by more than 5 percent.

 Sampo’s share capital is made up of 555,351,850 shares, including 554,151,850 A shares and 1,200,000 B shares.
 Each A share gives the right to one (1) vote and each B share to five (5) votes.
 Thus, the total number of votes is 560,151,850.